jon-cbar/eyes/README.md

 ![Architecture Components](docs/components.png)

-### Workflow (`start` Script)
+### Workflow (Start Script)

 - Defines some constants, like `SERVER_PORT`, `MEDIA_DIRECTORY` and `RTSP_PORT`.
 - Gets OS environment variables: `IP_CAMERA_USER` and `IP_CAMERA_PASSWORD`.
-- Sets the log level: `info` is default.
+- Sets the log level: info is the default.
-- Cleans `media` directory: there, the playlists and video segments of each camera will be stored.
+- Cleans media directory: there, the playlists and video segments of each camera will be stored.
 - Looks for IP cameras running in the network.
 - Creates workers to start:
   - an HTTP Web Server; and
-  - HLS Streaming cameras: for each camera:
+  - HLS Streaming cameras.
+For each camera:
     - Creates a random ID.
     - Includes camera to HTML index file.
 - Starts OS subprocesses from created workers.